zmitchell/splatter/guide/src/tutorials/basics/window-coordinates.md

 >
 > For this reason, most devices expose a **scale factor**.
 This value describes
 > the recommended UI scaling that should be applied in order to allow for a
 > consistent user experience across devices.
-In nannou, we refer to this scaled
+In splatter, we refer to this scaled
 > space as *points* (aka *logical pixels*) and the *physical* pixel space as
 > *pixels*.
-By working in *points* we can let nannou take care of scaling for
+By working in *points* we can let splatter take care of scaling for
 > us.
 >
-> You can learn more about how window scaling works in nannou's windowing
+> You can learn more about how window scaling works in splatter's windowing
 > library [here][1].
 >
 > To convert from points to pixels we can multiply by the scale factor:
 >
 > ```rust,no_run
 > # #![allow(unreachable_code, unused_variables)]
-> # use nannou::prelude::*;
+> # use splatter::prelude::*;
 > # fn main() {
 > #     let points = 100.0;
 > #     let window: Window = unimplemented!();